chainwikinet/wikijs-yam-content/home.md

 - To ensure Yam was truly a `community owned and governed protocol`.
 - To align interests with the communities of the staked tokens, all of which had potential value and experience to add to the Yam protocol

+# Rebasing

+`Rebasing` is a mechanism generally used to promote price stability by increasing the supply when the price is above the target price and decrease supply when price is below the target.
+YAM is currently pegged to 1 yUSD, and uses the `YAM/yUSD Uniswap` pool to generate a TWAP (Time-Weighted Average Price) oracle to determine the necessary change in supply.

+- If YAM price is above 1.05 yUSD, YAM supply increases.
+This is known as a positive rebase.
+- If YAM price is below 0.95 yUSD, YAM supply decreases.
+This is known as a negative rebase.
+- If YAM price is between 0.95 and 1.05 yUSD, YAM does not rebase.

+When a rebase occurs, the `scalingFactor` within the token itself changes, which automatically updates the balance of the tokens.
+In other words, all YAMs are always rebased.

+In the Yam protocol, when a positive rebase occurs, the rebase function also includes a feature to mint 10% of the rebase amount and sell the new YAM to the YAM/yUSD Uniswap pool in exchange for yUSD which is deposited to the governance-controlled treasury.

 # Decentralized Governance